esteinig/sketchy/README.md

 ## Setup

-Pull default species sketches into local storage:
+Pull default species sketches into local storage before first use:

 `sketchy database pull`

-Local sketches can be viewed with:
+Local sketches and template names can be viewed with:

 `sketchy database list`